chast-io/chast-core/README.md

 > This project is in its early stages of development so no further information is currently available.

+## Why CHAST?

+Ever did a refactoring and you had the feeling "I've done this several times now, there should be an automation for it!".
+Sometimes you are in luck and there is indeed a refactoring, but where do you find it?
+And when you have found it, how do you make sure it really does what is should and does not affect your system negatively?
+Furthermore, there should be instructions on how to use it and some kind of check for you to verify the quality.
+On the other hand,  a developer of such a refactoring faces similar problems.
+"I need a CLI, there should be tests and documentation, and where do I release it?".

+CHAST, short for Change Stuff, tries to solve this problem.
+It creates a framework for creating refactoring tools, builds a platform to release it and defines a unified way to test and document the tool.
+It also is not limited to refactorings of a single language and includes several ways to handle dependencies and versioning of the tools.
+But CHAST should not stop at refactorings; CHAST can be used to run tools and installation independent of the underlying operating system.
+Soon the age of numerous different installation scripts ends and all you have to do is to run a single command which does all the necessary steps for you.

+So what are you waiting for?
+Let's CHAnge STuff!

 ## Required tools

 - **General**